ikhomyakov/try-next/README.md

 - `Ok(None)` — when the source is exhausted, and
 - `Err(error)` — if an error occurred while fetching the next item.

 This trait is intentionally **synchronous** and does not depend on `async`, `Poll`, or the `futures` crate.
 It’s ideal for parsers, readers, or generators that yield data step by step and may fail.

 ## Example

-A simple source that produces numbers until it hits a failure:

-## Example